pnnl/GenrAItOR/paper/paper.md

 dataset = load_from_disk('/path/to/save_data_folder')
 ```

 To perform RAFT using this dataset, we simply point the cli target `train:raft` for training to the dataset on disk.
-The cli target also takes a model name to be passed to the huggingface `AutoModelForCausalLM.from_pretrained` method as well as an output path.
+The cli target also takes a model name to be passed to the huggingface transformers `AutoModelForCausalLM.from_pretrained` method as well as an output path.
 For certain models, such as the Llama series, you will again need a huggingface api key and have accepted the terms of service on their model page.

 ```bash
 python -m genraitor train:raft \